airr-community/ogrdbstats/vignettes/using_ogrdbstats.md

-[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in a receptor repertoire.
+[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in a adaptive immune receptor sequencing repertoire.
 The analysis consists of [usage statistics](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_genotype.csv) and [plots](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_plots.pdf).